wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 3. Use the scoring URI and the token in your REST client

 If you use postman, then go to the Authorization tab in the request and paste the value of the token.
-Use the scoring uri (please add ?api-version=2020-09-01-preview) from above as the URI for the POST request.
+Use the scoring uri from above as the URI for the POST request.

-Sample request body use registered data:
 {
     "properties": {
         "dataset": {